 A small list with a huge audience, Dutton is a boutique imprint within the largest English-language publisher in the world.
-Publicity—and bestseller—driven, its focused list of approximately forty books per year is half fiction and half nonfiction.
+Publicity—and marketing—driven, its focused list of less than fifty books per year is half fiction and half nonfiction.
 Dutton’s imprints include Caliber and Plume.

 Edward Payson Dutton founded a bookselling firm in Boston in 1852, but it wasn’t until 1864 that the eponymous E. P. Dutton & Co. began to publish books in earnest.
 Its original focus was on religious titles, and the first bestseller was the two-volume The Life of Christ by Frederic W. Farrar, published in 1874.